aws-neuron/aws-neuron-sdk/libraries/nxd-inference/api-guides/api-guide.rst

 HuggingFaceGenerationAdapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+NxD Inference supports running inference with the HuggingFace ``generate``
+inference.
 To use HuggingFace-style generation, create a
 HuggingFaceGenerationAdapter that wraps a Neuron application model.
 Then, you can call ``generate`` on the adapted model.